Piahn/Piahn/README.md

 1. The copyright notice and permission statement must be included in all copies or substantial portions of the software.

-2. The software must not be used for commercial purposes without the prior written permission of Rem Company.
+2. The software must not be used for commercial purposes without the prior written permission of TKJCode Company.

 3. The software must not be used in any way that is unlawful, harmful, or otherwise objectionable.